Using Git and Github

 - Changes made to code are traceable to who changed it, the time it was changed, and previous versions.

-- It is operating system and language independent.
+- It is an operating system and language independent, thus can be applied to any programming language.
 Any developer can work on git from any system and with any language.

-Git isn’t the only version control.
-Other version control systems include CVS, Bazaar, and SNV.
+Git isn’t the only version control out there.
+Other version control systems include CVS, Bazaar, and SNV - the latter can be regarded as niche players or outdated based on the capabilities of Git.

-While git is installed locally on the system, Github is cloud-based.
+While git is installed locally on a computer system, Github is cloud-based.
 Git uses a series of commands while Github has a friendly GUI and user management system.

 Git manages the source code, which is then moved to a git repo while Github serves as a location for uploading copies of a git repo.